Frequently Asked Questions

 Q: How will project-related dust be managed?

 Appropriate mitigation strategies will be applied to reduce potential dust generation caused by the presence of disturbed areas and by project-related vehicle movements.
-These measures will include but not be limited to the use of water trucks and the implementation of a policy to ensure disturbed areas are revegetated/covered as soon as practicable.
-Pavements will be stabilised with polymer or cement wherever practicable.
+These measures include, but are not limited to:

 Q: Will the project impact the visual amenity of the area?